Keeping your garden watered effectively can be tough and time-consuming, can’t it?

 When making your own soaker hose, you may not have this option.
 Yet, if you have the option to use a soaker hose with a pressure regulator, this is the best option.

-Pressure regulators control the amount of pressure which is forced through the hose.
-If too much force is pushed through the soaker hose, it’ll split.
+Pressure regulators control the amount of pressure that is forced through the hose.
+If too much force is pushed through the hose, it’ll split.

 If you don’t have a soaker hose with a pressure regulator, be sure you turn the water on slowly to avoid too much pressure.

 2. Water by Zone